 The “homosexual” may have already been made a species, as Foucault put it, as early as the end of the 19th century, and certainly throughout the early part of the 20th century.
 But the early Gay Liberation Front and its fellow travelers didn't affirm such speciation.
 This may seem a bit strange today, now that there is so much discursive emphasis on the boundaries and sanctity of different identity categories in social justice discourse writ large, each of them purported to pertain to a distinctive and internally uniform set of circumstances and experiences.
-To wit: every project that seeks to list, to completion, “every gender” – some of which are jokes, certainly, but I don't think that's how it is in every case!
-This is the speciation of every possible difference, no matter how small, yet somehow a Stirnerian concept of ineffable uniqueness never gets affirmed.
+For instance, there are a number of projects (web pages, mostly) that seek to list, to completion, “every gender”—some of which are jokes, certainly, but I don't think that's how it is in every case!
+Here we have speciation based upon the smallest degrees of possible difference, yet somehow without reaching a Stirnerian conception of individual uniqueness.

 But I digress.

-There is, I think, at least some parallel between the experience of this sort of especially nudism-oriented person – which is to say, a person who has a strong enough, sharp enough desire to be naked a lot of the time (or most of the time) that it's not possible to just put it to the side – and the experience of other people with other sorts of conspicuous, purportedly unusual desires.
+There is, I think, at least some parallel between the experience of this sort of especially nudism-oriented person—which is to say, a person who has a strong enough, sharp enough desire to be naked a lot of the time (or most of the time) that it's not just possible to ignore it—and the experience of other people with other sorts of conspicuous, purportedly unusual desires.
 And, to the extent that this nudism-oriented desire shapes how a person would want to build a life with others, that is a real, valid reason to (want to) let friends, partners, and other intimates be aware of it.
 To come out to them about it, as it were, because that makes it easier for them to know about your life, and/or less afraid to tell them about parts of it, less afraid that they might find you naked in the backyard because they come over to your house earlier than you had expected, etc.

 I won't go so far as to say Fuck an identity politics! (because the term is used in far too many contexts, and applied to far too large of a discursive space, for that to be a meaningful statement of any kind), but definitely fuck a nudist identity politics.
 It's no kind of path to walk on.

-A lot of people (including a lot of individualist and post-left anarchists) associate the world “identity politics” with a wholly left-wing phenomenon – but that's definitely not right.
+A lot of people (including a lot of individualist and post-left anarchists) associate the term “identity politics” with a wholly left-wing phenomenon—but that's definitely not right.

 For instance, the right-wing nationalism that defines the Trump electoral coalition (that is, the 70,000,000+ people who voted for him) is also a form of identity politics.
 I'm an anarchist, so I oppose Trump and all that (obviously).
 But I'm not bringing it up to condemn it right now.
 I just want to clarify what is common between, say, the coalition that supports Trump's continued control of the U.S. presidency, the LGBT coalition (which has expanded to include many nominal identities), and a certain conception of the “coalition of the conspicuously nudist”.

 It's important to understand what makes right-wing (and some left-wing) identity politics appealing.
 Basically, whether based on real history or modern myth, linked histories of oppression or common interests, it's easy enough to get people aligned on a simple narrative of collectively experienced grievance.
-I'd even say it sort of happens on its own, without anyone needing to poke it along, as a result of a confluence of factors – but, of course, many people do guide it along actively, as much as they can, perhaps for their own ends or perhaps they really just believe that much in nationalism.
+I'd even say it can sort of happen on its own, without anyone needing to poke it along its way, as a result of a confluence of factors—but, of course, many people do guide it along actively, as much as they can, perhaps for their own ends or perhaps because they really just believe that much in nationalism.
 Trump is the most famous example of this sort of thing, but this is literally happening all of the time, in all sorts of countries, both today and in the past.
 Another word for it is “populism”.

 Populism sort of works, sometimes, with respect to certain goals (like seizing control of institutions), and when certain resources are available.
 It's all very interesting, of course, but I won't get into it.
 My point is that I just don't think it is as likely to work for coalitions that are smaller in number, more scattered, less-resourced, whose ideas lie far outside of “the Overton window” as it were, and who aim not to seize institutions but to change culture at large.
 In other words, people like nudists.

-This doesn't mean that there should never be any discussion of unfair things that nudists may be going through, especially in the context a writing project about nudism-related issues (like this blog!) – but no one but those who are part of the conspicuously nudist minority are likely to care much about these great injustices.
+This doesn't mean that there should never be any discussion of unfair things that nudists may be going through, especially in the context of a writing project about nudism-related issues (like this blog!)—but no one except those who are part of the conspicuously nudist minority are likely to care much about these great injustices.
 Again, to focus on every detail and texture of our unfortunate plight as people who aren't allowed to bare ass while riding public transit won't do us, or anyone else, any good.

 Much better that we try and make something cool enough that even people who aren't personally that into the theme are still into the vibe; that we focus on liberating desire, both extant and immanent, in all people (not just an enlightened elite!) to get naked whenever that would feel good or make things easier for them; and that we strive for freedom in other respects, going beyond the limited scope of (lol) “the nudist struggle”.